-When planning for a senior loved one’s future, family caregivers consider everything from healthcare to home care in Lincoln.
+When planning for a senior loved one’s future, family caregivers consider everything from healthcare to home care Roseville.
 However, managing a loved one’s finances is one of the most overlooked aspects of planning.
 If your loved one has developed dementia, here are 5 tips to help you plan his or her finances.

 1. Sign Up for Credit Monitoring

 Senior citizens are often targeted for scams.
 One way to save your senior loved one from being conned is to sign him or her up for credit monitoring.
 This offers a periodic check on his or her credit report to ensure there are no major charges that shouldn’t be there.